GSA-TTS/identity-handbook/_articles/cloud-gov-pages.md

 ## Overview

 Login.gov uses [Cloud.gov Pages][cloud-gov-pages] as its hosting provider for our [static sites][static-sites].
 By becoming a user of the Login.gov organization in Cloud.gov Pages, you'll have access to build logs and settings configuration for each of our sites.
-Organization access also allows you to log in on sites which use Netlify CMS ([including this handbook!][handbook-admin]).
+Organization access also allows you to log in on sites which use Netlify CMS.

 [cloud-gov-pages]: https://cloud.gov/pages/
 [static-sites]: {% link _articles/github-gitlab.md %}#static-sites
-[handbook-admin]: {{ site.baseurl }}/admin/

 ## Requesting Access to Cloud.gov Pages